 If the thought of being grilled by a lawyer makes your stomach churn, this article may offer some comfort.
 Being prepared and knowing what to expect can take most of the sting out of the deposition.
-And, when it comes to workers' comp cases, depositions are rarely the dramatic events portrayed in movies.
-More often than not, the lawyer taking your deposition will be polite and courteous, rather than confrontational and aggressive.
+It also helps to know that when it comes to workers' comp cases, depositions are rarely the dramatic events portrayed in movies and TV shows.

-What Happens at a Deposition
+What Happens at a Workers' Comp Deposition

 Even though the deposition takes place in an informal setting, you will be testifying under oath, just as if you were in a courtroom.
 This means that you must answer each question truthfully and to the best of your knowledge.